-Board the VISTADOME train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
-Ascend the mountainside through tropical forest to the sacred refuge of MACHU PICCHU.
+Board the Vistadome train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
+Ascend the mountainside through tropical forest to the sacred refuge of Machu Picchu.
 Your guide recounts the many accomplishments of the Incas as you tour the terraced ruins dating back to the 15th century.
-The ruins went undiscovered for nearly 400 years after they were abandoned when the Inca Empire fell to the Spanish.
+Abandonded when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
 For this reason, many of the mysteries surrounding Machu Picchu remain to this day.

 Day 14 MACHU PICCHU–CUSCO

 Enjoy some free time this morning to explore the mountain town of Aguas Calientes; perhaps visit the local market, quaint boutiques, or take a walk along nearby trails.
 Later this afternoon, return to Cusco, former capital of the Inca Empire.